rabyj/IFT712/Project/Notes.md

 - Gaussian Naive Bayes : Show effect of pca whiten=false?
 Compare effect of PCA with Perceptron!!!

+- don't forget to verify is results are same w MLP when whiten=False.
+When PCA is used, specify details (whiten/n_components, so do it for LR)

 ## Information I need

 - What kind of results did we have with current setup?
 How much time did it take to run?
 Is k=10 cross-validation realistic or should we try k=5?